Get Ready For Your Language Test

 Here is the information that can answer all your questions!

-Canadian citizens must show proficiency in one of the two official languages: English and French.
+Canadian citizens must show proficiency in one of Canada’s official languages: English and French.
 French is the first official language for approximately 23% of the population.
-Canadian Francophones live predominantly in Quebec, however there are other French speaking communities in Canada.
+Canadian Francophones live predominantly in Quebec, however, there are other French-speaking communities in Canada.
 English, consequently, is spoken by approximately 77% of the Canadian population.

-In order to meet the language requirements, you will need to prove your proficiency in either English or French.
+To meet the language requirements for Canadian citizenship, you will need to prove your proficiency (understanding of basic grammar, proper use of verbs, etc.) in either English or French.

 You will be required to prove your language proficiency if you are aged between 18 and 54 years old.
-All other ages are exempt from taking the language test.
+All other ages are exempt from taking this test.

 Back to top